-Other debt securities, including corporate and government debt securities (of U.S. or non-U.S. issuers) and municipal debt securities, loans, mortgage-backed securities, collateralized mortgage obligations and other asset-backed securities are valued by an third-party pricing service at an evaluated (or estimated) mean between the closing bid and asked prices.
+Other debt securities, including corporate and government debt securities (of U.S. or non-U.S. issuers) and municipal debt securities, loans, mortgage-backed securities, collateralized mortgage obligations and other asset-backed securities are valued by an independent pricing service at an evaluated (or estimated) mean between the closing bid and asked prices.

-For investments in investment companies that are registered under the 1940 Act, the value of the shares of such funds is calculated based upon the NAV per share of such funds.
+For investments in investment companies that are registered under the 1940 Act (other than non-prime money market funds), the value of the shares of such funds is calculated based upon the NAV per share of such funds.
 The prospectuses for such funds explain the circumstances under which they will use fair value pricing and its effects.